MUJ-ACM-SIGBED/sigbed/README.md

 - **Contributor Recognition:** Acknowledges the contributions of Mrityunjay Shrivastava, Tanya Shaarma, Saamarth Mishra, and others who have contributed to the development of the website.

 ## Contributors
-Mrityunjay Shrivastava (@Mrityunjay20)
+Mrityunjay Shrivastava (@Mrityunjay20),
-Tanya Shaarma
+Tanya Shaarma,
 Saamarth Mishra